Before using iHEER for the first time, read the Limitations and Instructions below.

 HEPCRA records include Tier II forms submitted by covered facilities.

-- HEPCRA records are not stored in iHEER.
-If you need to get the HEPCRA record for a facility, please continue to fill out a Public Record Request and submit it to HEER.
+- HEPCRA facility information is available in iHEER.
+To request documents for a HEPCRA facility, please continue to fill out a Public Record Request and submit it to HEER.

 INSTRUCTIONS FOR USE